ariesbabu/ocp-gitp/docs/ocp_ntnx_hci/ocp_csi.md

     EOF
     ```

-2. Check if the pvc is bound
+2. Check if the pvc is ``Bound``

    ```bash
    oc get pvc
    ```

+3. Make sure the pvc is ``Bound``.
+If not, use the troubleshooting steps below.

+4. **Do not** move on to the next labs if this section is not complete.
+Connecting CSI storage is vital for the rest of the labs.

 <details>
 <summary>Are your pvc(s) not bound?</summary>
 <div>